OctoPrint/plugins.octoprint.org/_plugins/obico.md

 layout: plugin

 id: obico
-title: Obico
+title: Obico for OctoPrint
 description: Securely monitor and control your OctoPrint-connected printer from anywhere for free with Obico.
 Get unlimited live webcam streaming, full OctoPrint remote access, printer status notifications, and a free companion mobile app for iOS and Android.
 The best part?
 AI-powered failure detection watches your prints so you don’t have to.
+(Obico is the successor of The Spaghetti Detective.)
 author: The Obico team
 license: AGPLv3
 date: 2022-05-05